 Dr Gita E Bhutani

-Clare has worked at regional and national responsibilities for managing and developing the teaching and learning interface with clinical practice in the NHS.
-She contributes training and conferences on primary care mental health with a particular interest in the use of psychological approaches in physical health care settings.
+Clare has held regional and national responsibilities for managing and developing the teaching and learning interface with clinical practice in the NHS.
+She has contributed to training, research and publications on primary care mental health with a particular interest in the use of psychological approaches in physical health care settings and the development of mental wellbeing and resilience in the health and care workforce.